 To create a backup job, you will need the Add-VBOJob cmdlet.
 The cmdlet has two parameter sets: for processing all items of an organization or only the selected ones.
 For creating a backup job that will process all items of an organization the following settings will be enough:

 - Organization: choose the organization, added to the Veeam Backup for Microsoft Office 365 infrastructure.
 The job will process the items of this organization.
-For more information on how to add an organization to the Veeam Backup for Microsoft Office 365 infrastructure, refer to the Add-VBOOrganization cmdlet.
+For more information on how to add an organization to the Veeam Backup for Microsoft Office 365 infrastructure, see the Add-VBOOrganization cmdlet.

 - Backup repository: choose the backup repository, added to the Veeam Backup for Microsoft Office 365 infrastructure.
 Backups will be stored in this repository.
-For more information on how to add a repository to Veeam Backup for Microsoft Office 365 infrastructure, refer to the Add-VBORepository cmdlet.
+For more information on how to add a repository to Veeam Backup for Microsoft Office 365 infrastructure, see the Add-VBORepository cmdlet.

 - Backup job name: specify the name of the backup job you want to create.

 - We will use the Get-VBOOrganization cmdlet to get the organization and save the result to the $org variable:

 $org = Get-VBOOrganization -Name "ABC Company"

 - We will use the Get-VBORepository cmdlet to get backup repository and save the result to the $repository variable:

 $repository = Get-VBORepository -Name "ABC Email Backup"

 - Finally, we can create a backup job with the ABC Backup Job name.
 We will need the saved $org and $repository variables as the Organization and Repository parameters value: